Syllabus & Course Policies

 Homework

 Weekly homework assignments let you apply the concepts learned in lecture and section to more challenging problems.
-Homeworks will typically be released on Fridays and be due the following Thursday.
+Homeworks will typically be released on Thursday and be due the following Wednesday or Thursday.

-You are not allowed to use any artificial intelligence tools except for the 61A-bot integrated into ok and VS Code.
-Starting with Homework 5, students will receive score penalties for doing so.
-You are also not allowed to use solutions on the internet (of course).
+You are not allowed to use any artificial intelligence tools except for the 61A-bot integrated into ok.
+You are also not allowed to use solutions on the internet.
+You will receive score penalties for doing so.

 Projects